 We have been doing little summer getaways to Whistler since before my kids could walk.
 As they have grown older, we have gradually been able to move away from the toddler playgrounds and spray parks to actually participating in many of Whistler’s wide range of summer activities.
 In this post, we have tried to select the best that Whistler has to offer for kids, whether you are traveling with a toddler or a teenager (or both).
 From nature walks to gondola rides, here are our top things to do in Whistler with kids.

 Note: Wrong season?
-Click link for our Top Things to do in Whistler with Kids – The Winter Guide .
+See also the Top Things to do in Whistler with Kids – The Winter Guide and our post on the Best Whistler Family Hotels.

 In a hurry?
 Take a quick at our 2 minute Whistler Youtube video here.